blessedroll/Memories_of_Avicii/README.md

 ## Introduction

-Using React, Node.js, Express & MongoDB you'll learn how to build a Full Stack MERN Application - from start to finish.
-This App is a picture wall for avicii fans to post their beautiful memories and story with the EDM legend Avicii
+This App is a picture wall for avicii fans to post their beautiful memories and story with the EDM legend Avicii.
+This App is a Full Stack MERN Application, using React, Node.js, Express & MongoDB.

 Setup: